Altisource Asset Management (NYSEAMERICAN:AAMC) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report sent to investors on Saturday.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Wednesday morning.
+The brokerage issued a hold rating on the asset manager’s stock.

-A hedge fund recently bought a new stake in Altisource Asset Management stock.
-Renaissance Technologies LLC acquired a new position in shares of Altisource Asset Management Co.
-(NYSEAMERICAN:AAMC – Get Rating) during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm acquired 9,500 shares of the asset manager’s stock, valued at approximately $211,000.
-Renaissance Technologies LLC owned about 0.46% of Altisource Asset Management at the end of the most recent reporting period.
-20.74% of the stock is owned by institutional investors.
+An institutional investor recently bought a new position in Altisource Asset Management stock.
+Renaissance Technologies LLC acquired a new stake in Altisource Asset Management Co.
+(NYSEAMERICAN:AAMC – Get Rating) during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund acquired 9,500 shares of the asset manager’s stock, valued at approximately $211,000.
+Renaissance Technologies LLC owned approximately 0.46% of Altisource Asset Management at the end of the most recent reporting period.
+20.74% of the stock is currently owned by hedge funds and other institutional investors.

 Altisource Asset Management Corporation, an asset management company, provides portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.